Shale is the most abundant sedimentary rock and is in sedimentary basins worldwide.

 Shale Used to Produce Clay

 Everyone has contact with products made from shale.
-If you live in a brick house, drive on a brick road, live a house with a tile roof or keep plants in "terra cotta" pots you have daily contact with items that were probably made from shale.
+If you live in a brick house, drive on a brick road, live in a house with a tile roof, or keep plants in "terra cotta" pots, you have daily contact with items that were probably made from shale.

 Many years ago these same items were made from natural clay.
 However, heavy use depleted most of the small clay deposits.
 Needing a new source of raw materials, manufacturers soon discovered that mixing finely ground shale with water would produce a clay that often had similar or superior properties.
 Today, most items that were once produced from natural clay have been replaced by almost identical items made from clay manufactured by mixing finely ground shale with water.

 Cement is another common material that is often made with shale.
 To make cement, crushed limestone and shale are heated to a temperature that is high enough to evaporate off all water and break down the limestone into calcium oxide and carbon dioxide.
 The carbon dioxide is lost as an emission, but the calcium oxide combined with the heated shale makes a powder that will harden if mixed with water and allowed to dry.
 Cement is used to make concrete and many other products for the construction industry.